-Dani Reyes-Acosta is an athlete, advocate, and storyteller rewriting the narrative of who plays outside and how we build community with others on this planet.
+Dani Reyes-Acosta is a Latina-AAPI athlete, advocate, and storyteller rewriting the narrative of who plays outside and how we build community with others on this planet.

 Dani Reyes-Acosta is a professional adventure athlete, advocate, and storyteller who combines her deep love for all alpine adventures with an Earth-first, inclusivity-informed approach to storytelling.